-You can tell your audience that you’re only going to give them three minutes but getting them to stop at the end is something of a shocker for them, however you do it – but if you’ve got a three minute piece of music that clearly signals the end of the three minutes as it approaches, it’s very helpful.
+You can tell your audience that you’re only going to give them three minutes but getting them to stop at the end is something of a shocker for them.
+But if you’ve got a three minute piece of music that clearly signals the end of the three minutes as it approaches, it’s very helpful.
 (A countdown timer on your screen works, but it’s a bit officious/crude but also less effective – anyone looking at the countdown timer isn’t looking at their partner in the audience!)

-What can go wrong with music in your presentations – logistics?
+What can go wrong with music in your presentations – let’s talk logistics

 Let’s start with the obvious.
 If you can’t make the music play well you’re worse than wasting your time.
 Bad-sounding music will undo all the good things about music in your presentation.
 In fact it’s worse, because it actively annoys people and makes them think you’re not technically competent.
-(And unfortunately people make the assumption that if you’re not competent as a presenter, then your material is less reliably too – after all, says your audience’s subconscious – if they can’t work a laptop well enough to play music properly, how can we trust them to use that laptop to crunched the numbers they’re putting on their slides?!)
+(And unfortunately the Oppenheimer effect can kill your presentation if that happens.)

 … but the sound quality they have isn’t necessarily helpful to your presentation.
 Something tiny and without any bass will stress people.